Campus Inclusion Activities (CIA) Programme (for Students with Special Education Needs)

 A confirmation letter will be sent to the student organizer by email when the application is approved.
 The acknowledgment of “Sponsored by: Hong Kong Baptist University Student Activities Fund” or “本活動由香港浸會大學學生活動基金贊助” must be put on all promotional and publication materials of the activities subsidized.

-The reporting documents have to be submitted in hard copies (except photos) to the SA in-person (WLB 401B, Shaw Campus, during office hours) within 1 month upon the completion of the activity.
-The reporting documents should include the evaluation and details of the activity, the report on the arrangement for the inclusion of SSEN from the category(s) stated in the application, the summary on the assistance provided to the SSEN in the activity (if any), the financial report that clearly indicates the income and expenditure items, the original receipts (receipt copies for CIA which also applied for other subsidies from the SA), a completed Participant Form with Student Number and Full Name in English and at least 6 photos of the activity (by email to email@example.com).
+The reporting documents have to be submitted in hard copies (except photos) to the SA in-person (WLB 401B, Shaw Campus, during office hours) within one month upon the completion of the activity.
+The reporting documents should include the evaluation and details of the activity, the report on the arrangement for the inclusion of SSEN from the category(s) stated in the application, the summary on the assistance provided to the SSEN in the activity (if any), the financial report that clearly indicates the income and expenditure items, the original receipts (receipt copies for CIA which also applied for other subsidies from the SA), a completed Participant Form with Student Number and Full Name in English and at least six photos of the activity (by email to firstname.lastname@example.org).
 Failure of submitting reporting documents leads to the forfeiting of the subsidy allocation.
 The reimbursement of the subsidy amount will proceed after the confirmation of the reporting documents.

 70% of the promotion and production costs, with a maximum of $1,000 per application

-For CIA which fall into any of the subsidy categories in the Ear-marked Student Activities Fund or the Service-learning Student Activities Fund, the maximum amount of subsidy from this Programme shall not exceed the maximum amount of subsidy as stipulated in the funding guidelines of those 2 funds.
+For CIA which fall into any of the subsidy categories in the Ear-marked Student Activities Fund or the Service-learning Student Activities Fund, the maximum amount of subsidy from this Programme shall not exceed the maximum amount of subsidy as stipulated in the funding guidelines of those two funds.
 For example, the maximum amount of the subsidy in this Programme towards CIA recognized academic weeks shall not exceed $500.
 Please read the funding guidelines of the Ear-marked Student Activities Fund and Service-learning Student Activities Fund.

 CIA which applies for subsidies in this Programme may also apply for the Ear-marked Student Activities Fund or the Service-learning Student Activities Fund.
 The calculations of subsidy amounts are separated.